Dionismaximus/rock-paper-scissors/README.md

   - Below the button, the user can check out the rules of the game.
 ![Screenshot of the landing page](assets/images/Readme-img/landing-page.png)
 - __Game page__
-  - After clicking on start game, the game page and the first round opens.
+  - After clicking on start game button, the game page and the first round opens.
 ![Game page](assets/images/Readme-img/game-page.png)
 - __Buttons__
   - All buttons are responsive and respond when hovering as well as when a selection is made.